AMS003010/Singularity/README.md

 # Singularity
 Have all your stuff in one place, that's right 😌 all in your ___Singularity___

-(PS: Under the hood, it's basically a templating engine with data injection having parallelism to speed up rendering 😅)
+( PS: Under the hood, it's basically a templating engine with data injection having parallelism to speed up rendering 😅.
+Working on caching up stuff, in order to speed it up further⚡)

 <br/>

 ## Contents